eddelbuettel/ctv-finance/Finance.md

     et al (2021).
 -   The `r pkg("BayesianFactorZoo")` package provides a novel Bayesian framework for analysing linear asset pricing models as in Bryzgalova et al (2013).
 -   The `r pkg("cryptoQuotes")` package provides a streamlined access to cryptocurrency OHLC-V market data and sentiment indicators with granularity varying from seconds to months.
+-   The `r pkg("talib")` is a wrapper of TA-Lib, and provides candlestick patterns and other indicators for Technical Analysis.

 ### Risk management

 -   The packages `r pkg("qrmtools")` and `r pkg("qrmdata")` provide tools and data for standard